-Posted by Kelly Holmes on Thursday, November 7, 2019 Under: Guest Security Articles
+Posted by Kelly Holmes on Thursday, November 7, 2019 Under: Event Security Cheshire

 The event security guard’s duties may change based on the event and the venue where the event is held.

 For the majority of the event schedule, event security guards monitor the people at the event to ensure rules are followed and everyone is acting safely.
 They provide a sense of protection to attendees and staff.
 They may even escort VIPs to and from the venue.
 Depending on the event location, some security guards may monitor the venue from a secure room using surveillance cameras.

 Events can get crowded, and event security guards are expected to maintain order throughout the entirety of the event.
 This often includes directing foot traffic and helping lost people find their friends or loved ones.
 In the event of a disturbance that requires evacuation, event security guards maintain order to help attendees evacuate quickly and safely.

 Events where alcohol is served can often get rowdy, and event security guards escort attendees out of the venue as needed and prevent them from reentering.
 They may also need to escort attendees who are experiencing health problems into a clear and safe area.

 Make Regular Reports